MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 During this Getting Started, you will learn how to:

-* Get the Kernel GREEN sources,
+* Get the Kernel GREEN,
 * Configure it,
 * Build the project and get the artifacts: Virtual Device, Executable, Javadoc, ...
 * Run a Sandboxed Application project on this Multi-Sandbox Executable.